Pauciello, Scott - Social Studies

 8th Grade: Students will learn about the "nuts and bolts" of the U.S. Constitution, how the document itself is organized, and what each section states about our federal government structure.

 7th Grade—This week, we focused on the French and Indian War and its consequences.
-While the war itself is crucial, it is much more vital for us to understand what happened after it and better understand the colonists' frustration with England and what they viewed as oppressive laws and taxes.
+While the war is crucial, it is vital to understand what happened after it and better understand the colonists' frustration with England and what they viewed as oppressive laws and taxes.
 We explored the war and its consequences this week, and next week, we will move past this conflict and into the build-up to the Revolutionary War.

 8th Grade - This week, we explored the political philosophies that influenced the Founders when they created our Constitution.
 We learned about the Social Contract theory and its significance to our nation's Founders, who were directly influenced by the four philosophers we are learning about.
-This week, we learned about Jean-Jacques Rousseau, Thomas Hobbs, and John Locke, all of whom had revolutionary ways of viewing power, laws, obedience, and the reasons a government should be overthrown.
+This week, we learned about Jean-Jacques Rousseau, Thomas Hobbs, and John Locke, who had revolutionary ways of viewing power, laws, obedience, and why a government should be overthrown.
 Locke and Rousseau felt that a corrupted and coercive government should be overthrown.
-Hobbs says that people create kings and rulers to keep them safe, so if a leader gets too powerful and out of control, we only have ourselves to blame because we made a government to keep us safe, and if the leader is abusing his/her power, then too bad.
-Next week, we will learn about Montesquieu, who provided our Founders with guidelines for creating three separate yet equally important branches of government.
+Hobbs says that people create kings and rulers to keep them safe, so if a leader gets too powerful and out of control, we only have ourselves to blame because we made a government to keep us safe, and if the leader is abusing his/her power, then that's too bad.
+Next week, we will learn about Montesquieu, who provided our founders with guidelines for creating three separate yet equally important branches of government.

 *Don't Hesitate to Contact Me with Any Questions About Assignments or Other School Activities.
 Email Is Best, and the Email Address Again Is Spauciello@avonschool.com